 Inability to stand out from the competition

-In the cloud market, there are myriad of cloud solutions available today, giving easy options to customers but posing challenge for a CSP to differentiate and stand out in this crowd.
+In the cloud market, there are myriad of cloud solutions available today, giving easy options to customers but posing challenge for a Cloud hosting service provider to differentiate and stand out in this crowd.
 With the competition getting fierce, CSPs need to display their products in a unique form, to sell them.

 As per below statistics, a customer spends 3.2 average number of years with the primary provider.
 So, to retain the customer, you need to build a long-term value based relationship with the customer.